Architecture¶

 │ └── partials/

-The base.html template provides the dark-mode sidebar layout, loads HTMX from CDN, and includes Plotly for charts.
+The base.html template provides the dark-mode sidebar layout using DaisyUI's drawer component, loads HTMX and Plotly from vendored static files.